Tag Archives: greenhouse gases

 1996 Global Climate Coalition Science and Technology April Minutes and Membership

-These documents reflect meeting minutes and work product of the industry-led Global Climate Coalition’s (GCC) Science and Technology Assessment Committee (STAC).
+Summary These documents reflect meeting minutes and work product of the industry-led Global Climate Coalition’s (GCC) Science and Technology Assessment Committee (STAC).
 The GCC opposed greenhouse gas regulations through direct engagement and collaboration with affiliated climate deniers from 1989 to 2002.
 Its membership spanned across the automotive, utility, manufacturing, petroleum, and mining industries.
-These documents demonstrate […]
+These documents […]

 1996 Shell Management Brief “The Intergovernmental Panel on Climate Change”

-This is a 1996 primer for Shell International executives on the history and current status of the Intergovernmental Panel on Climate Change’s (“IPCC”) scientific process and conclusions.
+Summary This is a 1996 primer for Shell International executives on the history and current status of the Intergovernmental Panel on Climate Change’s (“IPCC”) scientific process and conclusions.
 It also summarizes the workings of the IPCC’s political adjunct, the Framework Convention on Climate Change (“FCCC”).
-This document is a part of a larger collection discovered by […]
+This document is a part of a larger collection discovered […]

 1996 American Petroleum Institute book “Reinventing Energy”

-Responding to the public’s awareness of anthropogenic climate change, American Petroleum Institute’s (API) 1996 “Reinventing Energy: Making the Right Choices,” supported climate denial and argued for inaction.
-On behalf of its corporate membership comprised of oil majors, API’s interdepartmental team of economists, government affairs staffers, and “strategic communications” experts discussed public health and environmental safety […]
+Summary Responding to the public’s awareness of anthropogenic climate change, American Petroleum Institute’s (API) 1996 “Reinventing Energy: Making the Right Choices,” supported climate denial and argued for inaction.
+On behalf of its corporate membership comprised of oil majors, API’s interdepartmental team of economists, government affairs staffers, and “strategic communications” experts discussed public health and environmental […]

 1995 Global Climate Coalition Draft Climate Change Science Primer

-“Predicting Future Climate Change: A Primer” is a draft document from the Global Climate Coalition (GCC), dated December 1995.
+Summary “Predicting Future Climate Change: A Primer” is a draft document from the Global Climate Coalition (GCC), dated December 1995.
 This document and others were submitted during discovery in Green Mtn.
 Chrysler Plymouth Dodge Jeep v.
 Crombie and Central Valley Chrysler-Jeep, Inc. v.
 Witherspoon.
-Covered in part by The New York Times in 2009, the full […]
+Covered in part by The New York Times in 2009, the […]

 1995 GCC Year-End Climate Watch Bulletin Vol. 3 Issue 5

-This document is the Global Climate Coalition’s (GCC) 1995 “Year-End” Climate Watch Bulletin.
+Summary This document is the Global Climate Coalition’s (GCC) 1995 “Year-End” Climate Watch Bulletin.
 The GCC bulletins were a part of the group’s larger mission to oppose greenhouse gas regulations and contest the scientific validity of anthropogenic climate change through direct engagement and collaboration with affiliated climate deniers.
-Its membership spanned across the automotive, utility, manufacturing, […]
+Its membership spanned across the automotive, utility, […]

 1995 Shell Internal Report “Is Climate Change Occurring Already?”

-This is a 1995 analysis by Shell International B.V. scientist Peter Langcake of whether climate change was in fact underway and if, as some scientists were suggesting, a “signal” had been detected showing human influence on climate from temperature, weather, polar ice melt and other data.
-This document is a part of a larger collection […]
+Summary This is a 1995 analysis by Shell International B.V. scientist Peter Langcake of whether climate change was in fact underway and if, as some scientists were suggesting, a “signal” had been detected showing human influence on climate from temperature, weather, polar ice melt and other data.
+This document is a part of a larger […]

 1995 Shell Management Brief “Climate Change”

-In February 1995, a management briefing titled “Climate Change” was internally circulated by the Shell International Petroleum Company Limited (“Shell”).
+Summary In February 1995, a management briefing titled “Climate Change” was internally circulated by the Shell International Petroleum Company Limited (“Shell”).
 This document, unearthed by Jelmer Mommers from journalism platform De Correspondent in a trove of internal Shell documents, appears to build off of research from “The Enhanced Greenhouse Effect” report (1994).
-Information from both reports […]
+Information from both […]

 1994 Nightline Special “Is Science for Sale?”